nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ## Learning Goals
 By the end of this tutorial, you will be able to:
-- do some basic data cleaning and filtering to prepare data for ML algorithms
+- prepare data for ML algorithms by cleaning and filtering the dataset
-- work with Pandas data frames as a way of storing time domain datasets
+- work with Pandas dataframes as a way of storing and manipulating time domain datasets
-- use sktime & pyts algorithms to train a classifier and predict values on a test dataset
+- use [sktime](https://www.sktime.net/en/stable/index.html) algorithms to train a classifier and calculate metrics of accuracy
+- use the trained classifier to predict labels on an unlabelled dataset

 ## Introduction
 The science goal of this notebook is to find a classifier that can accurately discern changing look active galactic nuclei (CLAGN) from a broad sample of all Sloan Digital Sky Survey (SDSS) identified Quasars (QSOs) based solely on archival photometry in the form of multiwavelength light curves.

 CLAGN are astrophysically interesting objects because they appear to change state.
 CLAGN are characterized by the appearance or disappearance of broad emission lines on timescales of order months.
 Astronomers would like to understand the physical mechanism behind this apparent change of state.
 However, only a few hundered CLAGN are known, and finding CLAGN is observationally expensive, traditionally requiring multiple epochs of spectroscopy.
-Being able to identify CLAGN in existing large samples would allow us to identify a statisitcally significant sample from which we could better understand the underlying physics.
+Being able to identify CLAGN in existing, archival, large, photometric samples would allow us to identify a statisitcally significant sample from which we could better understand the underlying physics.

-This notebook walks through an exercise in using multiwavelength photometry alone (no spectroscopy) to learn if we can identify CLAGN based on their light curves alone.
-If we are able to find a classifier that can differentiate CLAGN from SDSS QSOs, we would then be able to run the entire sample of SDSS QSOs (~500,000) to find additional CLAGN candidates.
+This notebook walks through an exercise in using multiwavelength photometry(no spectroscopy) to learn if we can identify CLAGN based on their light curves alone.
+If we are able to find a classifier that can differentiate CLAGN from SDSS QSOs, we would then be able to run the entire sample of SDSS QSOs (~500,000) to find additional CLAGN candidates for follow-up verification.

 Input to this notebook is output of a previous demo notebook which generates multiwavelength light curves from archival data.
 THis notebook starts with light curves, does data prep, and runs the light curves through multiple ML classification algorithms.
-There are many ML algorthms to choose from; We choose to use [sktime](https://www.sktime.net/en/stable/index.html) algorithms for time domain classification beacuse it is a library of many algorithms specifically tailored to time series datasets.
-It is based on the sklearn library so syntax is familiar to many users.
+There are many ML algorthms to choose from; We choose to use sktime algorithms for time domain classification beacuse it is a library of many algorithms specifically tailored to time series datasets.
+It is based on the [scikit-learn](https://scikit-learn.org/stable/index.html) library so syntax is familiar to many users.

 The challenges of this time-domain dataset for ML work are:
 1. Multi-variate = There are multiple bands of observations per target (13+)
 2. Unequal length = Each band has a light curve with different sampling than other bands
 3. Missing data = Not each object has all observations in all bands

 ## Input